 Boyle, Michael (1615?–1702), Church of Ireland archbishop of Armagh, lord chancellor and lord justice, was probably born c.1615 (he gave his age as 64 in April 1679), the elder son among two sons and nine daughters of Richard Boyle (qv), at the time dean of Waterford and afterwards successively bishop of Cork and Cloyne and archbishop of Tuam, and his wife Martha Wright, daughter of Richard or John Wright of Catherine Hill, Surrey.
 Michael's uncle, also Michael Boyle, was bishop of Waterford and Lismore (1619–35).
 The future primate and lord chancellor grew up in a clerical family whose early fortunes rested on the patronage of their wealthy and formidable kinsman, the 1st earl of Cork (qv).

-Early career Educated at TCD, he graduated BA and MA from Dublin University, incorporating at Oxford in 1637, the likely year of his ordination.
+Educated at Trinity College, Dublin (TCD), he graduated Bachelor and Master of Arts from Dublin University, incorporating at Oxford in 1637, the likely year of his ordination.
 In 1638 his father, just before his translation to Tuam, had Michael appointed to the rectory of Clonpriest, a position he continued to hold after becoming dean of Cloyne in 1640.
 This latter appointment he owed to his father-in-law, George Synge (1594–1652), who became bishop of Cloyne in 1638.
 His first wife, Margaret Synge, was drowned along with their only child, Martha, in a storm at sea as they fled Ireland after the outbreak of the 1641 rising.
 In the mid 1640s Boyle married Mary, daughter of Diarmaid O'Brien, 5th Baron Inchiquin (d.
 1624), and sister of Murrough O'Brien (qv), 6th baron and later 1st earl of Inchiquin.
 They had three sons and six daughters.

 By now a member of the Irish privy council and the presidency council of Munster, Boyle was back in London in August 1661 to act on behalf of both the lords justices and the convocation of the Church of Ireland.
 This time the overriding issue was the forthcoming bill of settlement for Ireland, of which Boyle brought a draft prepared at the Irish privy council.
 He had three main concerns in London: the bill of settlement as it touched on the English and protestant interest in general, the church's interest both in the settlement and in the question of clerical taxation, and naturally his own personal interests.
 Between August 1661 and April 1662, sometimes accompanied by Bishop John Parker (qv) of Elphin, who was representing the Irish house of lords, he lobbied, took advice, or offered it.
 He was called to meetings of the privy council, or sometimes its Irish committee, and thanks to Ormond's influence had an audience of the king.
 Ormond, with his fondness for episcopalian clergymen, was a benevolent mentor both to Boyle and Parker.
 Boyle, when reporting that Bishop Gilbert Sheldon of London and Bishop George Morley of Worcester ‘assure me of their best endeavours’ on behalf of the Church of Ireland, shrewdly observed that a good settlement in Ireland would be ‘very conducible unto their own’.